-- Not truly OO: - Values of primitive types are not objects (should be hidden) - Static fields and methods (useful in practice just like mutation functional languages) - Interfaces are not fully satisfactory as replacement for multiple inheritance. - Interfaces should be generalized to "traits" which are classes with no fields.
+- Not truly OO: - Values of primitive types are not objects (machine level data representation should be an optimization) - Static fields and methods (useful in practice just like mutation functional languages) - Interfaces are not fully satisfactory as replacement for multiple inheritance.

+Interfaces should be generalized to "traits" which are classes with no fields.
 The complexity of multiple inheritance is due to the fact that the same field can be inherited in multiple ways (the "diamond" relationship).
-This pathology cannot occur in multiple trait inheritance. - Type system is too baroque and too restrictive. - Generic (parameterized) nominal type systems are still not fully understood.
-When Java was invented, nominal typing was still a radical idea (in Eiffel, C++, and Objective C which were not type safe!
-Eiffel subsequently added an ugly runtime check to salvage type safe). - Excessive generalization of some constructs and mechanisms leads to baroque language specification.
-Examples: <receiver>.new <type>(...) - new <InnerClassType>(...) outside of enclosing class excessively general local type inference for polymorphic methods unrestricted wildcard types (wildcards as bounds!) - Erasure based implementation of generic types. - A huge (!) mistake IMO but note that I am clearly biased. - The run-time check in array element updating is awkward. - The designers wanted co-variant subtyping for arrays ( $u \le v$ implies $u[] \le v[]$ ) which is important in absence of generic types.
-Co-variant subtyping is difficult to support in an OO language (because method input types behave contra-variantly in subtyping relationships!).
-Java 5/6 uses wildcard types to support co-variance but did not get the details right.
+This pathology cannot occur in multiple trait inheritance.

+• Type system is too baroque and too restrictive.

+Generic (parameterized) nominal type systems are still not fully understood.
+When Java was invented, nominal OO typing was still a radical idea.
+(It was present in Eiffel, C++, and Objective C which were not type safe!
+Eiffel subsequently added an ugly runtime check to salvage type safety).

+- Excessive generalization of some constructs and mechanisms leads to baroque language specification.
+Examples: 1. <receiver>.new <type>(...) - 2. new <InnerClassType>(...) outside of enclosing class - 3. unrestricted wildcard types (wildcards as bounds!) - Erasure based implementation of generic types.
+A huge (!) mistake IMO but note that I am clearly biased. - The run-time check in array element updating is awkward.

+The designers wanted co-variant subtyping for arrays ( $u \le v$ implies $u[] \le v[]$ ) which is important in absence of generic types.
+Operations that take arbitrary arrays of reference type as arguments can be written in terms of Object[]--assuming that such arguments are not mutated.
+(Mutating an array of type T[] that is bound to a parameter of type Object[] can generate a run-time error.
+Co-variant subtyping is difficult to support in program defined classes because method input types behave contra-variantly in subtyping relationships!).
+Java 5/6/7 uses wildcard types to support co-variance but did not get the details right.
 C# does not support any covariance.

+Directions for Further Study

+- Custom class loaders.
+Do a web search on Java class loading.
+The articles at onjava.com are particularly good. - Nominal Type Systems.
+I emphatically disagree with the comments Swarat made about the differences between inheritance and subtyping.
+His comments represent the mainstream view of PL researchers but I believe this view is wrong (misleading) because it presumes a structural model of OOP and type system corresponding to such a structural model.
+Structural models of OOP are extensions of models of FP where objects are simply records.
+The name of a class (and its entire signature) has nothing to do with its meaning.
+You cannot explain nominal subtyping (as in Java) using such a model.
+Such models are bogus and cannot be extended to accurate models of Java programs.
+(I may give a pizza talk on this subject in the near future.) - Other languages that generate code for the JVM: Scala, Groovy, Kotlin, ... - The essence of the Java platform is the JVM.
+It will outlive me and perhaps you.
+I hope that we see a few minor but critical extensions.